Bhasheyam/Regression/R/cpu-performance/CPU_analysis.md

     ##  Max.   :256.00   Max.   :52.000   Max.   :176.00   Max.   :1238.00
     ##

-The above are the stats about the data and we see a huge various in the data. so data need to scalled
+The above is the stat of the datset

 ``` r
 dim(cpu)